zbipel/PL_Apartments_Price-Analysis/README.md

 <br>

-This is a Data Analyst portfolio project based on a fictional scenario in which I received a request from an Investment Fund to create a report based on their needs.
+This is a project based on fictional scenario in which I received a request from an Investment Fund to create a report based on their needs.

 ### Data Source